imteekay/machine-learning-research/a-unified-theory-of-ml-ai.md

         - The input is the customer request
         - The output is the department the request should go to
         - The objective function is to minimize the difference between the predicted department and the actual department
+    - When framing a problem, think about how the data changes. e.g. predict what app the user should use next.
+Multiclass classification is the first idea that come to mind when framing the problem.
+But if a new app is added, you need to retrain the model.
+If you frame this as a regression problem (input: user's, environment's, and app's features), whenever a new app is added, the model will continue to work properly
   - Learn: How value will be created solving a given problem
   - Push back a bit
     - Is it worth to build a ML model to solve this problem?